The Best Beaches In Kauai

 Kalalau Beach

 Rugged, remote, pristine, and nestled at the base of the spectacular eroded Na Pali Cliffs – to experience Kalalau Beach, you’ll need to either hike for 11 miles on the Kalalau Trail (and somehow score a camping permit) or join a scenic boat cruise.
-In order to cope with the large volume of visitors and the limited amount of space, Kalalau Beach and Ke’e Beach (mentioned above) are now subject to entry permits.
-You must now reserve your entry via the Haena State Park website (car parking and walk-in entry) or use the North Shore shuttle

 You may also like

-Kalalau Beach - Na Pali Cliffs - Kauai - Hawaii
+Kalalau Beach - Kauai - by dronepicr

-Best Kauai South Coast Beaches
+Best Kauai South Shore Beaches

 Haula Beach